-- 6.2.5.1.
-Interchange Transactions that may start, increase, or reload shall have a status of PROCEED, and - 6.2.5.2.
+- 6.2.5.2.
 Interchange Transactions that must be curtailed or Interchange Transactions whose tags were submitted prior to the TLR 2 or higher being declared but were not permitted to start or increase shall have a status of CURTAILED, and - 6.2.5.3.
-Interchange Transactions that are entered into the IDC after 00:25 shall have a status of HOLD and be considered for Reallocation at 02:00.
+Interchange Transactions that are entered into the IDC after 00:25 shall have a status of HOLD3 and be considered for Reallocation at 02:00.
 Also, Interchange Transactions using Non-firm Point-to-Point Transmission Service submitted after TLR 2 or higher was declared ("post-tagged") but have not been allowed to start shall retain the HOLD status until given permission to PROCEED or E-Tag expires.
 (Note: TLR Level 2 does not hold Interchange Transactions using Firm Point-to-Point Transmission Service).